-- Only authorized and qualified service personnel may access the internal components of the instrument for service and repair! - Before each cleaning, switch off the instrument, disconnect the power plug, remove the knife holder completely and clean it separately. - Always remove the blade before detaching the knife holder from the instrument. - Lock the handwheel before each cleaning! - Do not use any solvents containing acetone or xylene for cleaning! - Ensure that liquids do not enter the interior of the instrument during cleaning! - Do not turn the instrument on before it is completely dry! - When using cleaners, please comply with the safety instructions of the manufacturer and the laboratory safety regulations! - Turn the instrument off with the power switch and disconnect the power plug before replacing the fuses!
+- Only authorized and qualified service personnel may access the internal components of the instrument for service and repair! - Before each cleaning, switch off the instrument, disconnect the power plug, remove the knife holder completely and clean it separately. - Always remove the blade before detaching the knife holder from the instrument. - Lock the handwheel before each cleaning! - Do not use any solvents containing acetone or xylene for cleaning! - Ensure that liquids do not enter the interior of the instrument during cleaning! - Do not turn the instrument on before it is completely dry! - When using detergents please comply with the safety precautions of the manufacturer. - Turn the instrument off with the power switch and disconnect the power plug before replacing the fuses!
 Only use fuses of the same specification!
-For fuse specifications refer to Chapter 3.3 - "Technical data".
+For fuse specifications, refer to Chapter 3.3 - "Technical Data".